GSA-TTS/identity-handbook/_articles/wargames-dungeon-masters-guide.md

 ---
 title: "Contingency Plan Training Wargames - Dungeon Master's Guide"
-description: "How to create an exciting scenario"
+description: "How to create an exciting scenario as a Wargames DM"
 layout: article
 category: "Team"
 subcategory: Guides